 Many users reported instant visible results as the gel dries.
 Feels fresh on the skin.
 Works on various types of wrinkles, including forehead creases, lines between the brows, crow's feet, laugh lines, and fine lines around the lips.

-Needs to be rubbed in well under make up to prevent foundation beading up.
+Needs to be rubbed in well under makeup to prevent foundation beading up.
+Won't work on all imperfection.
+Pricey.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.